our-story-media/ourstory-resources/doc_gen/materials/README.md

 </Leader>

-In some circumstances you might want to adjust these using the provided templates, in situations such as:
+Some of these documents are provided as templates so that you can adjust to your own context, or in some circumstances you might want to adjust existing resources, in situations such as:

 - Translation of content into a new language
 - Refinement of tags used to match your workflow